yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

     └── 📁setup/
         └── 📄setup
 ```
-This will allow users to conveniently access and review their ongoing conversations with other individuals.
+This will allow users to conveniently access and review their ongoing conversations with each other.

 - [Step 1: Develop MessagesDotPy](#step-1-develop-messages-dot-py)
 - [Step 2: Develop CreateMessagePy](#step-2-develop-create-message-py)